-- Custom duties may be high (check your local post office for exact prices) - Send packages to the program office:

-Name of student Academic Program in Aix-en-Provence (APA) 30, avenue Victor Hugo 13100 Aix-en-Provence France

-- To avoid paying customs taxes, Write: "SANS VALEUR COMMERCIALE / EFFETS PERSONNELS" on the front of the package.
-Normally such packages cannot be insured. - Do not send prescriptions or over-the-counter drugs. - Allow extra time for delivery of packages, especially around holiday time.
+- Custom duties may be high (check your local post office for exact prices) - Send packages to the program office: - Name of student Academic Program in Aix-en-Provence (APA) 30, avenue Victor Hugo 13100 Aix-en-Provence France - To avoid paying customs taxes, Write: "SANS VALEUR COMMERCIALE / EFFETS PERSONNELS" on the front of the package.
+Normally such packages cannot be insured. - Do not send prescriptions or over-the-counter drugs.
+They will be confiscated by Customs. - Allow extra time for delivery of packages, especially around holidays.